kesterling/FGDT-simulator/README.md

 You must enter your Gemini API key as a single line in the file secretge.txt, and your Groq API key as a single line in the file secretgr.txt.
 Both of these files are located in the MyPersonalKeyAPI directory.

 The Python script "simulation_digitaltwins_v2.py" runs the main simulator.
 To run the simulator, edit the USER PARAMETERS in the main() function, and then press run.
+The parameters that you can set for the simulation are:

+models: a list of LLM models
+cov_keys: a list of keys indicating covariates to use to build personas (keys are explained below)
+topic: a string of a few words defining the topic of the discussion
+standpointOptions: a list of closed-ended survey standpoint options related to the topic
+background: a string providing the LLM any background information relevant to the topic
+sampleSize: an integer setting the sample size of LLM agents for each trial
+numRuns: an integer setting the number of trials per experiment; usually 50 small-N and 10-20 for large-N
+saveToFile: set to True to ave the results of each experiment run to file; keep as True unless testing
+saveSimilaritiesToFile: set to True to save the final cosine similarities to file force = False  # set to True if you don't want to use cached answers; caching allows you to re-run an experiment at no cost

 See "DigitalTwin example.txt" to interpret the digital twin covariates.
 This file also provides the keys for each covariate that you can include to build a persona.
-The keys are entered in the USER PARAMETER section of the main() function.
-Each session will create a new directory with:
+The keys are entered in the cov_keys list in the USER PARAMETER section of the main() function.
+Importantly, the first key in the cov_keys list must be 'model' -- otherwise you can include any keys from the "DigitalTwin example.txt" file in any order.

+Each session will create a new folder in the Results subdirectory with name "trial_id_#" where the # is replaced by a random number.
+Each trial_id_# folder has a unique name so new experiements do not overwite previous experiments.
+When running an experimental session, the script will create a new trial_id_# folder and then write the following files:

 - a text file reporting the parameter settings used
 - a CSV file with all personality covariates, options chosen, arguments seen, and responses
 - a JSON-like file with the summaries across the three rounds
 - a CSV file for each option reporting the within-option cosine similarities

-You can run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
+The files saved in each trial_id_# folder are the basic output of this simulator.
+There are a few auxiliary scripts available as well to run the validation tests.
+First, you can run "summarizationSimilarities.py" to update the CSV file to recover the cosine similarities from each round 1 response and the corresponding summary for a given run.
 You use this updated file to do a summary bias evaluation.
-Use "coverage_test.py" to run the LLM coder for the coverage validation test.
+Second, you can use "coverage_test.py" to run the LLM coder for the coverage validation test.
 Optionally run "Round1_frequencies.py" to optimize the parameter settings in order to get the desired response frequencies.
 You also can run "baseline_similarities.py" to infer the correlation between arbitrary sentences for a given topic, to get a random baseline for cosine similarity scores for that topic.

-File listing:
+Repository file listing:
 - "simulation_digitalteins_v2.py" is the main simulator file
 - "DigitalTwin example.txt" is the codebook indicating covariates and their keys
 - "GoogleGemini.py" and "GroqLlm.py" call the LLMs